On the ketogenic diet, you have to be a bit more discerning about what you eat than on other diets.

 The carb content in hummus can also be a source of concern.

-The good new is, hummus can be keto-friendly, particularly if you can find viable substitutes for the dip or the carbs used for dipping.
+The good news is hummus can be keto-friendly, particularly if you can find viable substitutes for the dip or the carbs used for dipping.

 Read on to learn about its origins, its healthy attributes, and how keto dieters can find options that suit them and won’t push them out of ketosis.

 What Is Hummus Made Of?